lepuzki/cat-list/README.md

 cats

-add .env to backend with:
-db="your mongodb connection string"
+add .env to backend with line: db="your mongodb connection string"